eLearning and the Learning Management System (LMS), a comprehensive guide:

 Training and support:

 Most suppliers build training and support into your contract.
 Be sure to ask for detail on the training package and supporting material.
 Many offer basic services, but the best suppliers will be keenly interested in your training and system well-being.
-They’ll want your investment to be a success and a few will go beyond the contract to make sure you’re getting a return.
+They will want your investment to be a success.
+Good suppliers will go beyond the contract to make sure you are getting a return.

 LMS licensing models:

 These are normally based on the total user population x a price per person per year.
 If this doesn’t suit your business model, ask for an alternative.
-Also take time to think about growth and shrinkage of users over time – you might want to build in a prorata scale in your agreement.
+Also take time to think about growth and shrinkage of users over time.
+You might want to build in a prorata scale in your agreement.
 Education institutions and charitable organisations may avail of better commercial terms.

 Ask your vendor for proof of other happy customers.
 Good suppliers will have no problem introducing you to one of their existing clients.
 Focus heavily on the relationship as well as the technology.